 Summing Up the Cost to Replace Your Home’s Hot Water Heater

 The savings makes the math worthwhile!
 You can go for the basic costs we mentioned up front, or run the numbers for your household use and the various savings newer hot water technologies offer.
 There’s another option, though.
-As you can imagine, as the Kansas City area’s top source for home comfort, at Summit Heating & A/C we help a lot of customers sort out this exact decision.
+As you can imagine, as the Kansas City area’s top source for home comfort, at Summit Heating, A/C, Plumbing & Electrical we help a lot of customers sort out this exact decision.
 We have the tools to run the numbers and provide clear, well-explained results for your situation.
 Ask us what tankless would cost if you choose electric, install near where your tank-based unit was, want 5.0 gpm flow, and qualify for incentives, and we can tell you.
 That’s what we’re here for!
-Keeping things simple and affordable for you at Summit Heating & A/C. Call today.
+Keeping things simple and affordable for you at Summit Heating, A/C, Plumbing & Electrical.
+Call today.

 company icon